dark-N00B/IPtv/README.md

-# IPTV channels in this repo are no more updated!
+# IPtv channels in this repo are no more updated!

 ## Third Party IPtv